First 90 Days in the UK: What to Do After Moving

 7️⃣ Understand Council Tax

-Council tax is charged by local authorities and depends on property band and household size.
+Council tax is one of the costs many new arrivals do not expect.
+It is charged by local councils and usually depends on the property, location, and household circumstances.

 Month 2: Financial & Housing Security